Historical Range of Variability

 Landres, P. B., P. Morgan, and F. J. Swanson.
 1999.
 Overview and use of natural variability concepts in managing ecological systems.
 Ecological Applications 9.4: 1179–1188.

-An invited paper in a special issue; reviews use of two key concepts in management use of natural variability: that past conditions and processes provide context for contemporary ecosystem management, and that disturbance-driven spatial and temporal variability is a vital ecosystem attribute.
+An invited paper in an issue with several papers on historical range of variability; reviews use of two key concepts in management use of natural variability: that past conditions and processes provide context for contemporary ecosystem management, and that disturbance-driven spatial and temporal variability is a vital ecosystem attribute.
 Effective summary of conceptual basis for HRV.

 A foundational paper that lays out the key concepts (such as importance of spatial and temporal scale), questions, methods, limitations, and usefulness of HRV, especially in the context of forest ecosystems.